kurtharriger/clj-mergetool/README.md

   rewrite-clj currenlty emits reader literals as strings which are somewhat opaque to editscript often resulting in the entire node being replaced.

-- Leading whitespace and/or comments on map keys not preserved

-- Duplication of whitespace on insert/replace
+- potential duplication of leading whitespace

 - sexpr may wrap some forms in (do ...)